-This blog is hosted by Erik G. Larsson, IEEE Fellow and Professor at Linköping University, Sweden, and Emil Björnson, Visiting Professor at KTH Royal Institute of Technology and Associate Professor at Linköping University.
+This blog is hosted by Erik G. Larsson, IEEE Fellow and Professor at Linköping University, Sweden, and Emil Björnson, IEEE Fellow and Professor at KTH Royal Institute of Technology, Sweden.
 We also publish guest posts from fellow researchers, but not sponsored posts.

 The focus is on emerging technologies, promising research results, and commentary of news in the broader field of wireless technology.
 Our intention is to serve the community by helping distill relevant reads from the research literature, and debunking misconceptions.